CamdenTadhg/TBRead/Planning/Project Plan.md

     ## figure out how to run tests on render
         ## python tests
         ## javascript tests
-## 18 Refactor based on feedback from mentor and hatchways and Augustin
+## 19 Refactor based on feedback from mentor and hatchways and Augustin
     ## better response to axios errors than stupid little alerts
+## 18 Transfer database to new service
 ## 17 Fix delete and transfer book function
     ## move it to javascript so that the page doesn't have to reload
         ## you'll need the userbook_id on the page somewhere, probably in the buttons as data points